 Check Your Tailwind

-You do not have to be a Jew to get into Kabbalism, but it helps for a variety of reasons.
+You do not have to be a Jew to study Kabbalah, though it helps for a variety of reasons.
 Be as may, you will need to cultivate the abilities of prayer and meditation.
 As well as cultivate aptitude with the process of Inspiration, Conception, Formulation, and Actuation.
-Not to mention cultivate fluency with at least one and ideally more of the following adjunct skill sets:
+Not to mention cultivate fluency with at least one and perhaps more of the following adjunct skill sets:

 Transform darkness into light!